Supporting schools to improve the health and wellbeing of children and young people

 PSHE education is a non-statutory subject although the National Curriculum Framework states that "All schools should make provision for personal, social health and economic education (PSHE), drawing on good practice."

-PSHE education helps schools fulfil their statutory duties to provide a broad and balanced curriculum, offer sex and relationships education, promote SMSC as well as meet their responsibilities in relation to pupil wellbeing and safeguarding.
-From January 2014 the DfE clarified that schools must publish details of their PSHE education curriculum on their website.
+PSHE education helps schools fulfil their statutory duties to provide a broad and balanced curriculum; offer health, sex and relationships education; promote SMSC as well as meet their responsibilities in relation to pupil wellbeing and safeguarding.
+Schools must publish details of their PSHE and RSHE education curriculum on their website.

 PSHE education in Wiltshire